OlgaCarvalho/beautiful-jekyll/_posts/2023-06-30-threathunting-for-begginers.md

 tags: [threathunting, review, learning]
 ---

-This month caught my 1-year anniversary as a Threat Hunter (and my actually birthday 😁) so I thought it would be a nice idea to share what I have learned this year as a first-time Threat.
+This month caught my 1-year anniversary as a Threat Hunter (and my actually birthday 😁) so I thought it would be a nice idea to share what I have learned this year about threat hunting.

 ## From SOC to Threat Hunter (my story)